MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 * persist custom script settings

 ### Verify custom script status
-A new "Custom script" column is now available in the "Active sites" page under "sites".
+A new "Custom script" column is now available in the "Active sites" page under "Sites".
 ![Active sites view with custom script column visible](https://github.com/MicrosoftDocs/OfficeDocs-SharePoint/assets/46542683/232a2283-7f38-4f77-b32d-e076bbcbbb01)

 The column can be added to any view.
 A new "Custom script allowed sites" is also available to provide an easy access to all the sites where custom script is enabled: